 We also collect and hold information about how you use our products and consume our services, including transaction and payment information, and details of any contact you have with our staff.
 We may also collect information regarding your internet activity (including your location) when you use our website, mobile app or online services.

 As a general rule, the collection, holding and use of your personal information will be necessary for us to provide you with particular services.
 This includes:

 - assess your application for our products and services

 - you know about features, rewards or offers you may be eligible to receive

 - solving your problems

-- knowing what sorts of services are likely to be useful to you
+- knowing what type of services are likely to be useful to you

 - verifying your identity